uidaholib/spec-docs/content/processing/spreadsheet.md

 nav_order: 3
 title: ArchivesSpace Spreadsheet
 ---
----
 <div class="text-center mb-2">
     <a href="#{{ 'Physical Collections' | slugify }}" class="btn btn-secondary my-2 mx-1">Physical Collections</a>
     <a href="#{{ 'Born-Digital and Hybrid Collections' | slugify }}" class="btn btn-secondary my-2 mx-1">Born-Digital and Hybrid Collections</a>
     <a href="#{{ 'Upload to ArchivesSpace' | slugify }}" class="btn btn-secondary my-2 mx-1">Upload to ArchivesSpace</a>
 </div>
+---

 ### Physical Collections

 Use the ArchiveSpace Spreadsheet Upload Template to create the metadata needed to build the collection's finding aid.
 The template is located in **SharePoint > spec > Collections > Processed Collections > Finding Aid Files > [AS_spreadsheet_template.xlsx](https://vandalsuidaho.sharepoint.com/:x:/r/sites/Storage-Library/Documents/spec/Collections/Processed%20Collections/Finding%20Aid%20Files/AS_spreadsheet_template.xlsx?d=w4a88ebe4a32b4e72b3d05ceb320d7e6b&csf=1&web=1&e=bfs5fC)**

-Rather than beginning to work in the template, you'll want to make a copy by using **Save As** into the proper file location.
-To save properly, follow this pile path: *Share Point > spec > Collections > Processed Collections > Finding Aid Files > choose the group you're adding to > add a folder with your collections identifier (ex: MG 571)*
+Rather than beginning to work in the template, you'll want to make a copy by using **Save As** to the proper file location.
+To save properly, follow this pile path: *Share Point > spec > Collections > Processed Collections > Finding Aid Files > choose the group you're adding to > add a folder with your collections identifier (ex: MG 571)*.

+Fields in the spreadsheet template that are colored RED are required fields.
+This template is usually used for collections that are more than one box.
+Alternately, small collections can be added manually in ArchiveSpace.

 {% capture text %}
-**NOTE:** Fields in the spreadsheet template that are colored RED are required fields.
-This template is usually used for collections that are more than one box.
-Small collections can be added manually in ArchiveSpace.
+**NOTE:** If using the spreadsheet to *update* a resource record, the below procedures will be the same.
+The upload process to ArchivesSpace will also be the same.
 {% endcapture %}

 {% include alert.html text=text color="warning" %}